Date/TimeDate(s) - 14/11/2021

 O.S.
 Map 44 Ballater, Glen Clova & surrounding area

 Route 1:- Tigerton to Edzell – The Caterthuns.
 This walk starts at Tigerton near the War Memorial at GR 539644.
-Take the track to the right of the War Memorial & head Northwards uphill.
-Climb Northe Eastwards to the summit of the White Caterthun (298m) passing a succession of ramparts, some with internal ditches, that ring the top of the hill.
+Please note there are barbed wire & electrified fences that will have to be crossed on this walk.
+At the War Memorial head eastwards up road to enter a field via a large metal gate (this is across the road from several dilapidated timber buildings) & head Northwards following the fence uphill.
+At the top of this field cross through a large metal gate on the right to enter another field & continue in a Northly direction keeping the fence on your left & then Climb North Eastwards to the summit of the White Caterthun (298m) passing a succession of ramparts, some with internal ditches, that ring the top of the hill.
 From the North East end of the fort, a path emerges & descends Eastwards through the remaining ramparts to a car park on the unclassified road which crosses between the two Caterthun tops.
 Cross this road & head upwards to the summit of the Brown Caterthun (297m).
 The top of this hill is also encircled by the remains of six defensive ramparts although less obvious as they were only constructed by stone & turf.
 From the top descend North Eastwards towards a small reservoir built to supply water to Lundie Castle.
 Cross the outflow from the reservoir & ascend to the summit of the Hill of Lundie (244m).
 Take the track to the West of the top which skirts a plantation of trees & descends North Eastwards to cross a farm track before following the Eastern edge of an older plantation of trees & then drops into the glen of the West Water to a footbridge at GR 577 688.
 Cross the bridge & follow the track Eastwards through a picnic site & car park to reach a metalled road which carries on past an old cemetery & Edzell Castle to eventually reach the village of Edzell.
 The bus will be parked in the car park near the public toilets at the village green at GR 598 692.

 Walking distance approx. 7 miles/10 km & approx. 250 m/800 feet of ascent

 Route 2:- Rocks of Solitude.
 This walk starts in the main street of Edzell.
-From village green head Southwards down main street to a gap in the buildings at GR 600 689 & head in an easterly direction towards the River North Esk.
+From village green head Southwards down main street to a gap in the buildings at The Old Post Office & the Petrol Pumps at GR 600 689 & head in an easterly direction towards the River North Esk.
 Remain on the west side of the river & follow the path in a northly direction.
 Take care as this path is high above the river & narrow in places.
 The River North Esk is on the Highland Boundary Fault in this location which makes for some spectacular scenery.
-The path comes out onto a bridge on the B966 so take care when crossing to the other side.
+The path comes out onto a bridge on the B966 so take care when crossing to the other side & walk to the right.
 Go through the blue door located in the wall & follow the path along the east side of the River North Esk.
 The path will eventually take you to the Rocks of Solitude at GR 589729.
 Return by the same route to the B 966.
 When you exit the blue door you have the option of following the road back to the bus in the village green in or by returning by your outgoing route on the high path above the river.

 Walking distance approx. 7 miles/10km & approx. 80 m/260 feet of ascent.